quaquel/pyNetLogo/docs/source/example2.rst

     netlogo = pyNetLogo.pyNetLogo.NetLogoLink(gui=False)
     netlogo.load_model(r'Wolf Sheep Predation_v6.nlogo')

-We can then use the IPyparallel map functionality to run the sampled experiments, now using a “load balanced” view to automatically handle the scheduling and distribution of the simulations across the engines.
+We can then use the ipyparallel map functionality to run the sampled experiments, now using a “load balanced” view to automatically handle the scheduling and distribution of the simulations across the engines.
 This is for instance useful when simulations may take different amounts